flux-resource(1)

 undrain

 Undrain the nodes specified by the targets argument (IDSET or HOSTLIST).
+Any remaining free arguments are recorded as a reason for the undrain event.

 This command is restricted to the Flux instance owner.